 Powerful tax strategies

 Thailand has undoubtedly one of the worst banking sectors in the world.
 There are no firm rules, guidelines or direction.
 Everything and nothing goes and the only constant is a focus from the banks on ripping their customers off.
-That, combined with an unstable currency and an unstable government make it a very unattractive banking jurisdiction.
+That, combined with an unstable currency and an unstable government makes it an unattractive banking jurisdiction.

 I understand that there are situations, however, in which you might need to have a Thai bank account.
 For example, to qualify for an O-X retirement visa.
 If you have a local job or have set up a local company, you will also need a local bank account.